 Selection of fellowship recipients will be based on three critieria:

 - Experience relevant to air quality research.
 This may include coursework, laboratory work, or occupational experience.
-We understand that prior air quality research experience is unlikely.
+We understand that prior air quality research experience is unlikely in many cases.
 However, relevant experience might include science, mathematics, or statistics classes, or coding and industrial experience.
 Any kind of work experience, if the applicant demonstrates a strong work ethic and enthusiastic references, is valuable.

 - Academic promise and commitment.
 GPA, especially in science or math courses, are important for this criterion, but so are the applicant's interest in excelling in the sciences, pursuing a career that relates to or benefits from the research they carry out, the applicant's demonstration of academic commitment, etc. We don't expect that fellowship recipients will all pursue careers in atmospheric sciences, but we do expect that applicants will be able to show how they will use the experience gained from the fellowship as a stepping stone on a successful career path.

-- If two students of equal excellence apply, and one of those two is a current or former resident of the Uinta Basin, we may give preference to the Uinta Basin student.
+- If two students of equal excellence apply, and one of those two is a current or former resident of the Uinta Basin, we may give preference to the Uinta Basin student, in accordance with our agreement with the funder.
 We encourage all students, regardless of origin, to apply.
 Criteria 1 and 2 will be given more weight than criterion 3.

 A selection committee, comprised of Bingham Center scientists and others within USU, will review applications and rank them according to a pre-established rubric.
 The committee will select two or more finalists for phone interviews and/or may elect to invite finalists for in-person interviews.
 The fellowship is designed to be flexible and may include different arrangements for different recipients.
 Prior to making an offer to a finalist, the committee will discuss and decide with the finalist how long the fellowship will last, what it will pay for, how funds will be administered, what kind of research it will entail, and any other matters or relevance.
 If the applicant is not a current USU student, this discussion will include establishing a path to become one.